aeternity/aepps-home-microsite/site/content/Get-started-with-AE.md

 ---
-title: "How to get started with Aeternity development"
+title: "How to get started with æternity aepp development"
 date: 2017-12-01T19:49:51+01:00
 draft: false
 ---
-Here are some steps you can follow to get going with Aeternity aepp development.
+Here are some steps you can follow to get going with æternity aepp development.
 The goal is to built an app (we call them aepps) which will

 - Use AE test tokens for transactions or signing
 - Use the identity manager to easily approve these actions